 I believe that we can work toward providing a strong safety net for all people—and that the tax system will always be an important part of that effort.

-Elaine Maag is a senior research associate in the Urban-Brookings Tax Policy Center at the Urban Institute, where she studies income support programs for low-income families and children.
+Elaine Maag is a principal research associate in the Urban-Brookings Tax Policy Center at the Urban Institute, where she studies income support programs for low-income families and children.

 Before joining Urban, Maag worked at the Internal Revenue Service and Government Accountability Office as a Presidential Management Fellow.
 She has advised congressional staff on the taxation of families with children, higher education incentives in the tax code, and work incentives in the tax code.
 Maag codirected the creation of the Net Income Change Calculator, a tool that allows users to understand the trade-offs between tax and transfer benefits, and changes in earnings or marital status.

 Maag holds an MS in public policy analysis from the University of Rochester.